Adams Kids: Administration of 2008

 During the administration, there were 260 stores in the United Kingdom and 116 outlets overseas, employing around 2000 people.
 PricewaterhouseCoopers were approached on 24 December to act as administrators again.
 Adams was reported to owe around £20 million to Mr Shannon, and £10 million to Burdale.

 The company entered administration on 31 December 2008.
 The Mini Mode brand was not affected by the administration at this time.
 111 stores closed, shedding 850 jobs, but the administrators remained hopeful that Adams would still find a buyer.
 160 of the stores then remained.
 On 26 January, a further 36 stores were closed.
 125 of the stores continued to trade, while the situation was assessed.

-2009–present
+2009–2010

 On 15 February 2009, it was announced that former owner John Shannon, who also bought the company in 2007, would be taking it out of administration.
 The Adams brand would be retained.
 On 10 September 2009, it was announced that Adams was sold to a new an investment group under the name of Habib Alvi.

 On 22 January 2010, it went into administration for the third time.
 On 8 February 2010, it was announced that Mini Mode would no longer exist.
 Mothercare designed a completely new range called 'Miniclub' sold only in Boots stores.
 In the beginning of 2010, Adams closed their few remaining stores and orders from the website ceased.

+The defunct brand is owned by Barrowdrive Limited, a company owned by Sharad Madan, who purchased the Adams Kids trademark from Habib Alvi in April 2010.